sumit-1492/Insurance_Project/README.md

 # In the requirements.txt file we will assign install the required packages for our project

-In that above mentioned file there is a -e . is there which means -e -> editable mode \n
+In that above mentioned file there is a -e . is there which means,
+1. -e -> editable mode
-. -> current directory \n
+2. . -> current directory